 Enrolment for the University has now moved online.
 About a month prior to start of the course you will receive an email from our Student Administration team with instructions on completing the online enrolment process.
 As part of this you will be asked to check and update your personal details and upload a photo for your student ID card.

-For the Best Interests Assessor module, applicants should be professionals from one of the following disciplines – social work, nursing, occupational therapy or psychology – and have an undergraduate degree level qualification or above.
+For the PG Cert AMHP modules and the Approved Mental Capacity Professional (AMCP) module applicants should be professionals from one of the following disciplines – social work, nursing, occupational therapy or psychology – and have an undergraduate degree level qualification or above.

 Applicants should normally be employed by a service provider (in either Children’s Services or Adult Social Care) or in an education, health or social work related profession.